alexkernphysiker/FitGen/README.md

 ===========================================================

 The library is distributed under LGPL v.3 license.
+Don't be afraid, you still can use headers containing templates in your proprietary software if you don't modify them.

-    Question of how LGPL v.3 deals with c++ templates is explained here: http://eigen.tuxfamily.org/index.php?title=Licensing_FAQ&oldid=1117
+Question of how LGPL v.3 deals with c++ templates is explained here:

+    http://eigen.tuxfamily.org/index.php?title=Licensing_FAQ&oldid=1117

-    That's a page of C++ library that also contains templates
+That's a page of C++ library that consists of template headers

 Compiling